Abner-NM/HackerRank/README.md

 Contributions are welcome!
 If you would like to add your solutions to this repository or improve the existing solutions, feel free to fork the repository, make your changes, and submit a pull request.
 Please follow the contribution guidelines and provide meaningful commit messages.

 ## License
-This repository is open-source and available under the MIT License.
+This repository is open-source and available under the **[MIT License](https://mit-license.org/)**.
 Feel free to use, modify, and share the code according to the terms of the license.

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to contact me via email or through the GitHub repository's issue tracker.